EdwinRodger/MyMangaDataBase/README.md

 I tested MMDB on WSL which is basically linux environment in windows and the program is working fine on my end but I expect it to be buggy or worst, completly broken on actual linux system.
 If thats the case, open an issue on github and I will try to fix it.

 I used mangaupdates.com website to scrape a little bit of data like description, author name, genre etc. You can find the code [here](/src/manga/web_scraper.py)

+I didn't learned javascript yet and that is why this project doesn't have js in it and every function is done in python